-A robust alternative is to offer a gift items or bonuses such as complimentary tickets to Art exhibitions, gift certificates or access to a coveted local restaurant.
+A robust alternative is to offer gift items or bonuses such as complimentary tickets to Art exhibitions, gift certificates, or access to a coveted local restaurant.

 Employ Mystery Shoppers

 In the retail brand experience, nothing should be taken for granted.
-In a progressive customer driven entity, training and developing the human assets should be an ongoing process.
+In a progressive customer-driven entity, training and developing human assets should be an ongoing process.
 Moreover, brands should be an enemy of the status quo.

 Hiring mystery shoppers to gauge the total sales cycle approach and report back their experience to management should not be ignored.